Lastaapps/fb-pages-discord-bot/README.md

 Head to [Facebook developer page](https://developers.facebook.com), create a **business** Facebook app and fill in basic information.
-There are three options how to set up Facebook app permissions:
+There are three options for how to set up Facebook app permissions:

 #### Page Public Content Access